lgraubner/hash-handler/README.md

 });
 ```

-You can also listen for specific hash fragments by specifying a string or regex:
+You can also listen for specific hash fragment by specifying a string first:

 ```JavaScript
 var listener = hash.listen("foo", function(fragment) {